Pipeline

 Additional Programs

-In addition to our two lead programs, we are currently pursuing several additional research stage opportunities that align with our development approach, for which we have established target product profiles.
-We are in the process of screening and optimizing our chemistry for all of these programs and anticipate nominating a product candidate for our third program in the first half of 2023.
 We believe that the collective experience of our team, along with the insights we develop from our initial programs, will enable us to efficiently test our preclinical hypothesis and continue to design high quality program candidates for at least one of these opportunities.